About the Oklahoma Arts Council

 -

-Award matching grants to arts and cultural organizations, schools, and local governments in order to increase resources available for producing community arts and arts education programs throughout Oklahoma.
+Award matching grants to eligible organizations to increase resources available for producing community arts and arts education programs throughout Oklahoma.

 -